ricardophd/pisa-col-bayes/README.md

 # Bayesian Multilevel Analysis of Instructional Quality and Mathematics Achievement (PISA 2022, Colombia)

-Reproducibility repository for the Bayesian reanalysis of how instructional quality relates to mathematics achievement among Colombian 15-year-olds in PISA 2022.
+Reproducibility repository for the Bayesian analysis of how instructional quality relates to mathematics achievement among Colombian 15-year-olds in PISA 2022.
 It contains all analysis and plotting code, the processed data, and the generated posterior draws and figures.
-(The manuscript is not part of this repository.)

 ## What the analysis does